chanstev/labs/project/CONTEXT.md

 - All placeholder/demo content is clearly marked as AI-generated.

 ## Technical Notes
-### Jekyll Collections
+### Hugo Collections
-- Collections must be properly defined in `_config.yml` with:
+- Collections must be properly defined in `config.toml` with:
   - Correct directory names (prefixed with underscore)
   - Output settings
   - Permalink patterns
   - Default front matter
 - Collection content must be in the correct directory (e.g., `_experiments/`, `_thoughts/`)
-- Templates should include null checks when accessing collections to prevent Liquid errors if the collection is empty or missing.
+- Templates should include null checks when accessing collections to prevent errors if the collection is empty or missing.
 - Collection directories must exist before adding content